Creating the Right Data Pipelines: A Podcast Conversation with Datacoral’s Raghu Murthy

 That gets you to what I call the modeled data, which is a data that is purpose-built for a general purpose in your enterprise.
 Then the next step is usually the purpose-built data, which is the data that is for one specific dashboard application, to support an autonomous system or whatever.
 And so how do you go from that modeled data to the purpose-built data?

-Cleaning up or prepping the data is one kind of T or one kind of transformation.
+Cleaning up or prepping the data is one kind of transformation.
 But then producing purpose-built data is just another kind of transformation, which is just downstream.
 It’s just views and views on top of other views.

 At the end of this, you have a data set that can be accessed.
 Is that delivered as an extract or is that delivered through a query?